Our Northern Territory office is open to the public.

-Due to physical distancing requirements, the number of people allowed in the Northern Territory Archives Centre (NTAC) at once is capped, and time limits may apply.
+Due to physical distancing requirements, the number of people allowed in the Northern Territory Archives Centre (NTAC) at once is capped and time limits may apply.
+To support contact tracing, all visitors must scan a QR code or provide their phone number when signing in.

-You will need to book a time to visit the NTAC.
-Please call us on 08 8999 6890 to make a booking and find out more about the COVID-19 health and safety measures we have put in place.
+You need to book a time to visit the NTAC.
+Please call us on 08 8999 6894 to make a booking and find out more about the COVID-19 health and safety measures we have put in place.

 If you are feeling unwell, please postpone your visit.
 We would love to see you when you are feeling better.